 Pete

-Only Joe, as the sub-postmaster, was paid the post office salary and only Joe has paid Class 1 NICs and so only he is exempt from liability in respect of the amount of earnings which is subject to Class 1 NICs.
+Only Joe, as the sub-postmaster was paid the post office salary and so only Joe has paid Class 1 NICs, and so only Joe is entitled to relief under Regulation 94A SS(C)R 2001.